ilaydademircii/Dealer-Management-System-Using-Android-Studio/README.md

 ## About the Project

 This project is a dealer management system developed using Android Studio and **Firebase Realtime Database**.
-It allows adding used, new, and trade-in vehicles, recording sales, receiving payments, viewing remaining balances, and tracking customer payment histories.
+It allows adding second-hand, new, and trade-in vehicles, recording sales, receiving payments, viewing remaining balances, and tracking customer payment histories.
 Thanks to Firebase Realtime Database, data is synchronized and managed in real-time.

+Additionally, the project is designed using the **Model-View-Controller (MVC)** architecture and implements the **Command Design Pattern** to separate concerns, ensure clean code structure, and make operations like saving and deleting modular and reusable.

 ## Features